NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

 ## Important Note

-As of 5/20/24, there is an unresolved bug in the main code that halts the program.
+* As of 5/20/24, there is an unresolved bug in the main code that halts the program.
 The program appears to get stuck after GPS setup is ran.
 Further testing is needed on this
+* Additionally, it would be beneficial to add code to offset the "zero" point of the accelerometer/correct the readings.
+It is not mounted perfectly square on the car relative to ground

 ## Features